WangNorthSea/Binary-Tree/README.md

 # Binary-Tree
-a way of creating a binary tree by using C
+A way of creating a binary tree by using C